 The first portion of the Phase 1a/1b clinical trial utilized a double-blind, randomized, placebo-controlled, single-ascending-dose, sequential-group design to evaluate the safety, tolerability, pharmacokinetics and immunogenicity of KPL-716 in healthy volunteers and subjects with atopic dermatitis following IV or SC administration.
-Atopic dermatitis served as a proxy for IL-31-driven pruritic diseases, including prurigo nodularis.
+We used the pruritis in atopic dermatitis as a proxy for IL-31-driven pruritic diseases, including prurigo nodularis.

 In total, 50 healthy volunteers and 32 subjects with moderate-to-severe atopic dermatitis experiencing moderate-to-severe pruritus received a single dose of KPL-716 or placebo in the Phase 1a/1b clinical trial, with the top dose of 20 mg/kg IV in healthy volunteers and 7.5 mg/kg IV in subjects with atopic dermatitis.
 There was a seven-day wash out period of prior therapies for all subjects with atopic dermatitis before treatment, and topical corticosteroids, or TCS, were not allowed through day 28.
 All subjects were given TSC to use as needed after day 28, and rescue medication was provided for atopic dermatitis flares throughout the study.
-KPL-716 was generally well-tolerated, no dose-limiting toxicities were observed, and there were no serious adverse events.
+KPL-716 was well-tolerated, no dose-limiting toxicities were observed, and there were no serious adverse events.
+All drug-related or potentially drug-related treatment-emergent adverse events, or DR-TEAE, were mild, except for one patient who experienced a moderate DR-TEAE of dizziness.